shw3512/shw3512.github.io/teach/cysec-g30/index.md

 3. Something you are
     - Example: face, fingerprint

+How to use it:

+- To understand MFA

 ##### Multi-factor authentication (MFA)

 - The use of two or more _different_ factors during authentication